 Principal Analyst

-Over the last two years, we have heard much about digital transformation (DX) being important to higher education.
 DX addresses fundamental change in an institution’s approach to delivering on its core mission areas: education, research, and service.
 (We recently heard wisdom about how to approach it.)
-Digital transformation, however, is not a goal for every institution, as one of our members recently reminded me.
-Many institutions are conservative in their nature, and even in the pandemic era, simply do not have grand desires to change their nature.
-As we explore that continuum, we must recognize that a similar but different concept—modernization—is driving significant technology activity simultaneously with DX.
+Many institutions are conservative, and even in the post-pandemic era, simply do not have grand desires to change.

-The First No: Not all cloud is SaaS.
 If applications were not built to be run in multitenant SaaS environments, they may be hosted in the cloud.
 Moving existing applications to the cloud may provide real benefits for institutions.
 Still, cloud-based applications are fundamentally different from the SaaS applications I am talking about.
 SaaS applications, if well-architected, are scalable, configurable, and relentlessly refactored and updated by their vendors.

-The Third No: Many institutions are running stable, well-managed, economical core administrative applications on their campuses and do not have a burning need to change them.
+Many institutions are running stable, well-managed, economical core administrative applications on their campuses and do not have a burning need to change them.
 In most cases, additional SaaS applications have been purchased and integrated to augment the functionality and experience provided to students, faculty, and staff.
 I stated “many,” though that may be an exaggeration.
 Let’s go with “some.”
 More on that later.

 Starting your planning process is daunting.
-There are many things to consider, prepare for, and align, including the institutional appetite to go through a significant change and the financial resources to execute on it.
+There are many things to consider, prepare for, and align, including the institutional appetite to go through a significant change and the financial resources to execute it.
 Whether intentional or not, implementing these new platforms creates momentum to simplify and standardize core processes, thus improving responsiveness and accuracy of processes, from financial reporting to benefits election.
-These improvements can directly impact the institution’s ability to execute on its strategies to improve student outcomes and experiences.
+These improvements can directly impact the institution’s ability to execute its strategies to improve student outcomes and experiences.

 In the meantime, institutional technology leaders need to consider preparing for that eventuality by investing in their teams and technology.
 By improving integration and identity-related systems and starting on the path of holistic data management and analytics practices, leaders can build their teams and architectures for the future.
 Investing in these technologies and disciplines can have short-term positive impacts and smooth the path to SaaS when the time comes.

 In addition to preparation work, institutions need to understand the application market as it continually changes, advances, (and has occasional failures).
-We believe strongly that now is the time to begin the planning process for most institutions, even if that plan can lay dormant for a few years.
+We strongly believe that now is the time to begin the planning process for most institutions, even if that plan can lay dormant for a few years.
 To assume that “everything is fine” with core systems puts institutions at risk in the coming years.

 Share Article:

-© Copyright 2023, The Tambellini Group.
+© Copyright 2024, The Tambellini Group.
 All Rights Reserved.

 Get exclusive access to higher education analysts, rich research, premium publications, and advisory services.